ronaldorodrigueswork/ronaldo-work/README.md

-## 📂 Meu Repositório de Projetos
+## 📂 My Projects Repository

-Repositório para armazenar códigos e projetos.
+Repository for storing codes and projects.